Golden Axe II: Reception

-Console XS gave an overall score of 75/100 and felt that Golden Axe II is easier than its predecessor.
-Mega Action gave an overall score of 90% initially praising the game being bigger and better than the original but criticizing the game not having much to offer concluding: "If you want more of the same, then this is for you."
+Console XS gave an overall score of 75/100 and felt that Golden Axe II was easier than its predecessor.
+Mega Action gave an overall score of 90% initially praising the game for being bigger and better than the original, but criticizing it for not having much to offer, concluding: "If you want more of the same, then this is for you."

-Allgame gave a review score of 3 out of five stars commenting that the game has almost exactly the same graphics, sound, and options and nothing really different that makes the sequel stand out, concluding, “The game is still enjoyable for what it is, however, and fans of the original probably won't mind that it's more of the same.”
-Illusionware praised the game having slightly improved graphics compared to its predecessor although commenting that the gameplay remains unchanged stating: "A nice little sequel with slightly better graphics but nothing really new on the gameplay side."
+Allgame gave a review score of 3 out of five stars commenting that the game has almost exactly the same graphics, sound, and options and nothing really different which makes the sequel stand out, concluding: “The game is still enjoyable for what it is, however, and fans of the original probably won't mind that it's more of the same.”
+Illusionware praised the game for having slightly improved graphics compared to its predecessor, although commenting that the gameplay remains unchanged stating: "A nice little sequel with slightly better graphics, but nothing really new on the gameplay side."
 They concluded with a score of 7/10.

 Mega placed the game at number 14 in their Top Mega Drive Games of All Time.
-In 2017, Gamesradar ranked the game 34th on their "Best Sega Genesis/Mega Drive games of all time."
+In 2017, GamesRadar ranked the game 34th on their "Best Sega Genesis/Mega Drive games of all time."